indirectlylit/pupil-docs/src/invisible/explainers/basic-concepts.md

 ## Projects

 A project is a group of recordings.
 You create projects from the Recordings view in Drive by selecting one or more recordings and clicking "create project from recording".
-You can also add projects to existing recordings.
+You can also add recordings to existing projects.

 Within a project, you can annotate recordings with events and create [enrichments](/invisible/explainers/enrichments) to power your analysis.

 ## Events
 You can annotate relevant points in time in your recordings using **Events**.
 An event is essentially a timestamp in a recording with an assigned name.
 You can use events to filter your data temporally to the sections that interest you.

-You may for example want to mark when a certain stimulus became visible and disappeared again with events called `stimulus_start` and `stimulus_end`.
-Using those, you can filter your data to only consider samples for which the stimulus was present.
+For example, you might want to mark the point in time when a certain stimulus comes into view and then dissappears from view with events called `stimulus_start` and `stimulus_end`.
+Using those events, you can filter your data to only consider samples for which the stimulus was present.

 Events are also used for the definition of [enrichments](/invisible/explainers/enrichments) to indicate on what sections of your recordings they should be calculated.